Aldaviva/floorplan/README.md

     * **`depTeams`** is an array of department / team `ID`s, with additional `name` parameters.
     * **`offices`** is an array of `officeID` locations, with additional parameters for `name`, `address`, `phone`, `fax`, and `email`.

+1. If you changed any directories, please update **`gulpfile.js`** with any path changes necessary. [`gulp`](https://gulpjs.com/) handles compilation of LESS and JS files, whenever Node is started fresh.

 1. Set permissions so the server can write to the directories where CSS stylesheets and people's photos are saved.
 Adjust this per your configuration needs.

     chmod +rwx data/photos